Can primary care doctors refuse to take insurance?

 Ask if the doctor offers concierge medicine options

-Consider switching insurance coverage
+Consider switching insurance plans

 Your doctor may accept a new plan or policy with a different carrier.
 Confirm with the provider what health insurance plans the practice accepts.